 - Suncatcher Wind Chimes – Autumn leaves look so pretty in the sunshine, don’t they?
 I love this idea that uses canning rings.
 Take some of your leaf pile, and make a lovely suncatcher to hang in your window, or on your porch. – Idea from Hands On As We Grow

-- Autumn Leaf Magnets – These would be so pretty on your refrigerator (or other magnetic surface)!
+- Autumn Leaf Magnets – These would be so pretty on your refrigerator (or other magnetic surfaces)!
 Idea from Filth Wizardry

 Pine Cone Crafts: